axelrogg/ohmly/docs/mechanical-analysis.md

   unit_weight           daN/m            1.0003
 ```

-> [!Note]
+!!!
+Note
-> All units MUST follow the same conventions as database-loaded conductors,
+    All units MUST follow the same conventions as database-loaded conductors,
-> since all Ohmly's functions assume these units.
+    since all Ohmly's functions assume these units.

 Once created, a manually defined conductor is indistinguishable from one loaded
 from the database and can bE used in all mechanical analyses.